neonscribe/lilypond-lead-sheets/README.md

 destination folder of each PDF is determined by the name of the file.

 I chose to use `english.ly` note naming in LilyPond.
-Chord names use the Brandt and Roemer standard, as seen in the Sher Music New Real Books.
+Chord names use the Brandt and Roemer standard, approximatey what is used in the Sher Music New Real Books.

 The `TeX` folder has LaTeX files that assemble PDF files and create a table of contents.
 There's nothing specific to LilyPond or music